 - a diagnosis of Hodgkin lymphoma

 - certain chemotherapy drugs or targeted therapy drugs

 - a stem cell transplant

-you should only have irradiated blood.
+You should only have irradiated blood.
 Your doctor will tell you if this applies to you.

 This includes if you need blood products called red cells, platelets or granulocytes.
-This is still important after your lymphoma treatment ends and for the rest of your life, even if the lymphoma is in remission.
+This is important after your lymphoma treatment ends and for the rest of your life, even if the lymphoma is in remission.

 Irradiated blood products are treated with x-rays to get rid of white blood cells called lymphocytes.
 Rarely, these lymphocytes can cause a serious reaction in people with Hodgkin lymphoma, or in people who have had certain treatments for non-Hodgkin lymphoma.

 Your specialist doctor will give you a card that explains this.
 You should show the card if you ever need treatment at hospital or need a blood transfusion.
 Some people also wear a medical ID bracelet or chain that carries this information.
 This is useful if you need emergency treatment and are not able to explain your medical history.
 Your pharmacist can give you more information.

 Below is a sample of the sources used in our lymphoma information.
 If you would like more information about the sources we use, please contact us at email@example.com